 |The Science of Team Science

-Sponsored by the National Science Foundation, the project began in October, 2012.
-A report will be issued in late 2014.
+Sponsored by the National Science Foundation and Elsevier, the project began in October, 2012.
+A report will be issued in late 2014 or early 2015.

 Dr. Nancy J. Cooke, Chair, Arizona State University